 - You might get a sore knee due to cyclic pedal motion.

 - It does not involve arm and shoulder muscles in exercises like biceps and triceps.

 - Difficult to retain balance while working out.

 - Unstable design due to the high center of gravity

 Recumbent Bike vs Stationary Bike for Weight Loss

 Not only that, with Upright bike you can lose weight fastly as well.
-It also offers High-Intensity Training (HIIT) which has been proved beneficial for people on the weight loss journey.
+In addition, it offers High-Intensity Training (HIIT), a type of exercise proven to be effective in helping people lose weight.

 Which burns more calories recumbent bike or stationary?

-Both types of bikes target different kinds of body muscles, recumbent bikes are more focused on lower body parts without involving the upper body especially the arms, and keeping heartbeat at a normal rate.
+Both types of bikes target different kinds of body muscles, recumbent bikes are more focused on lower body parts without involving the upper body, especially the arms, and keeping the heartbeat at a normal rate.

 Whereas the stationary bike engages most of your body such as arms, abs, legs, neck indeed gives you a total body workout to burn more.